S3 method for class 'cat_sample'

 #> ✔ Data added to Topic "topic_3" from "data.frame"

-# Sample data from Topic 1 for all options using the basic method
+# Sample data from Topic 1 for all options using the unweighted method

 samp <- cat_sample_data(my_elicit,